aspose-cells/Aspose.Cells-Doc-md/net/UI-Components/aspose-cells-gridjs/storage/_index.md

             return Content(ret, "text/plain", System.Text.Encoding.UTF8);
         }
 ```
-###  So where is the cache directory.
+###    where is the cache directory
-A. If we Implement GridCacheForStream and set GridJsWorkbook.CacheImp
+A. If we Implement GridCacheForStream and set GridJsWorkbook.CacheImp.
 for example in the below code we can just put and get the cache file from  **"D:\temp"**
 ```C#
 Config.FileCacheDirectory=@"D:\temp";